defaultxr/xr-abstractions/README.md

 `pmosc~` - phase modulation oscillator, stolen from PDX7, with a slight modification.

-`psndm~` - polyphonic sound player, using midi notes for melodies. this needs work.
+`psndm~` - polyphonic sound player. you can send it midi numbers to play the sample at that value. it has 8 voices.

 `psndp~` - polyphonic sound player. similar to `sndp~` but with 6 voices.